-Freezer container, like a loaf pan or pint container
+Freezer container, such as a loaf pan or pint container

 Parchment or wax paper

-Set aside 1/2 cup coconut milk: Open the cans of coconut milk.
-Measure 1/2 cup and set this aside.
+Set aside 1/2 cup coconut milk.
+Open the cans of coconut milk.
+Measure 1/2 cup and set this aside in a small bowl.

-Add the sweetener and salt to the coconut milk: Measure the sweetener (agave, maple syrup, honey, or sugar).
-Add this to the coconut milk along with the salt.
+Add the sweetener and salt.
+Add the sweetener (agave, maple syrup, honey, or sugar) and salt.

-Warm the coconut milk on the stove: Warm the coconut milk on the stove over medium-low heat, stirring occasionally, until the sweetener has completely dissolved into the coconut milk, 1 to 2 minutes.
+Warm the coconut milk.
+Warm the coconut milk over medium-low heat, stirring occasionally, until the sweetener has completely dissolved into the coconut milk, 1 to 2 minutes.

-Whisk the cornstarch into the reserved coconut milk: Measure the cornstarch and add it to the reserved 1/2 cup coconut milk.
-Whisk thoroughly until the cornstarch is totally dissolved.
+Whisk the starch into the reserved coconut milk.
+Add the starch to the reserved 1/2 cup coconut milk and whisk until the starch is totally dissolved.

-Begin churning the ice cream: Remove the base from the fridge.
-It should be completely chilled and slightly pudding-like in texture.
-Pour the base into your ice cream machine and begin churning.
+Begin churning.
+Your base should be completely chilled and slightly pudding-like in texture.
+Pour the base into the ice cream machine and begin churning.

-Churn until the ice cream is the consistency of soft-serve: Churn the ice cream until it thickens considerably and is roughly the consistency of soft-serve ice cream.
+Churn until the consistency of soft-serve.
+Churn the ice cream until it thickens considerably and is about the consistency of soft-serve ice cream.
 Depending on your machine, this could take anywhere from 10 to 20 minutes — keep an eye on it!
 If you want to add any extras, add them now and churn a few more seconds until they are fully incorporated.

-Transfer to freezer container: Scrape the ice cream into your freezer container.
-Press a piece of parchment or wax paper agains the surface to prevent ice crystals from forming.
+Transfer to a freezer container.
+Scrape the ice cream into a freezer container.
+Press a piece of parchment or wax paper against the surface to prevent ice crystals from forming.
+Seal the container.

-Freeze for at least 4 hours: Transfer the container of ice cream to the freezer and freeze for at least for hours to harden the ice cream.
+Freeze for at least 4 hours.
+Freeze for at least 4 hours to harden the ice cream.